Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 Thank you.
-So just to finish off, Alistair, I think, and again, as we record this but this podcast this week, and to segue nicely into my next guest, I believe that tomorrow you're off to our teaching awards, where you might be you'll be seeing the kind of some of the innovation that we're seeing amongst members.
+So just to finish off, Alistair, I think, and again, as we record this but this podcast this week, and to segue nicely into my next guest, I believe that tomorrow you're off to our teaching awards, where you'll be you'll be seeing the kind of some of the innovation that we're seeing amongst members.
 Am I right? so That's right.
-I'm looking forward to heading to Bristol for the teaching awards tomorrow evening and hearing... um other the fantastic examples across the sector of real amazing teaching excellence.
+I'm looking forward to heading to Bristol for the teaching awards tomorrow evening and hearing... um of the fantastic examples across the sector of real amazing teaching excellence.
 So yes, that's that's tomorrow evening.

 00:18:12